January 21, 2022

 The hindgut in horses includes the cecum, large colon, and small colon.
 It’s basically a large-capacity fermentation vat that holds about 25 to 30 gallons.
 With the help of trillions of friendly bacteria, the hindgut breaks down and ferments all that fibrous forage horses nibble on and turns it into volatile fatty acids they use for energy.

 The hindgut also allows horses to absorb and utilize all the minerals, vitamins, and amino acids they need for survival and optimal health.
 Pretty important work, right?
-Now we’re getting an idea of how crucial the hindgut is to proper equine nutrition and how dire a problem if it’s not fermenting properly with the help of healthy bacterium.
+Now we’re getting an idea of how crucial the hindgut is to proper horse nutrition and how dire a problem if it’s not fermenting and digesting food properly with the help of healthy bacterium.
 Let’s talk about those all-important gut bugs a bit more.

 A horse’s intestinal tract contains a diverse neighborhood of coexisting microorganisms, including fungi, parasites, protozoa, archaea, viruses, and bacteria (National Library of Medicine).
 This community of microorganisms interacting in a specific space—like the equine hindgut—is known as the microbiota.

 Like humans, each horse has its own distinct and rich population of gut microbiota.
-It’s like a unique fingerprint—or hoofprint, as the case may be.
-And when helpful colonies of bugs are balanced and working together in harmony to ferment feed and make life-giving nutrients bioavailable, they have an incredible influence for good on a horse’s:
+It’s like a unique fingerprint—or hoofprint, as the case may be—and has a direct impact on basic equine health.
+When helpful colonies of bugs are balanced and working together in harmony to ferment feed and make life-giving nutrients bioavailable, they have an incredible influence for good on a horse’s:

 We know a horse’s gut is an amazing nutrient factory and health booster—but it’s also extremely sensitive.
 Many factors can affect your horse’s microbial balance and ability to maintain a healthy gut, including (National Library of Medicine):